From the outside, my life looked exactly the way it was supposed to.

 And yet, even in this death, something new was being born.

-I had been reading a book about the healing power of the earth.
-One night I went outside to the tiny patch of grass outside my Chicago apartment, took off my shoes, and lay down.
+One night, after reading a book about the healing power of the earth, I went outside to the tiny patch of grass outside my Chicago apartment, took off my shoes, and lay down.

 I let my body grow heavy and imagined the pain, heartache, and everything I had been carrying draining out of me and into the earth beneath me.